turingschool/front-end-curriculum/lessons/module-2/intro-to-the-backend.md

 #### the callback function
 The second argument is a callback function, and this is where the meat of our server lives.
 Whenever our server hears a `GET` request to the `/welcome` path, it will execute this callback function.
-The function takes two paramenters;
+The function takes two parameters;
 `request`, which will contain information about the request that was sent from the client, and `response`, which will give our server the ability to send information back to the client.